Supporting Users at Remote Sites

 If a single Perforce installation is supporting a large number of users, at sites near or far, you can reduce the load on your Perforce Server by using restrictive client views and access permissions so that each user is accessing only the depots and subdirectories he/she is working on.

 We recommend using the SSH (Secure Shell) package for punching through firewalls at both ends of your connections.
 You can set it up so that it is very secure, with public key encryption to verify the identities of the hosts at either end and then regular encryption to keep the data stream secure.
 SSH compresses while it encrypts, which can also help with a slow modem line.
-See "Setting Up Perforce Using Firewalls" for more information about SSH.
+See "Connecting an ssh client to Perforce through a firewall" for more information about SSH.

 Multiple Perforce servers with remote depots